Best Tenant Screening Questions to Ask

 Choosing tenants can be tiring so having a solid list of tenant screening questions on the ready will make your life so much easier.
 Read on to learn what questions to ask when renting a house.

-List of Screening Tenants Questions to Ask Prospective Renters
+Screening Tenants Questions to Ask Prospective Renters

 Before we begin, it's important to know that you have to prepare two sets of questions: one set for potential tenants and another set for their landlords and employers (to ask references).